developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 #### App Compatibility
 The EC30 is built on the same platform as Zebra's TC52 and TC57 mobile computing devices; applications written for Zebra's TC-series should run on the EC30.
 However, the EC30's 3-inch display is about half the size of most others, so apps often require adjustments to ensure a pleasant user experience.

-Zebra recommends reading Google's [screen compatibility overview](https://developer.android.com/guide/practices/screens_support) and guidelines for adapting apps to [support different screen sizes](https://developer.android.com/training/multiscreen/screensizes).
+**Zebra recommends reading Google's [screen compatibility overview](https://developer.android.com/guide/practices/screens_support) and guidelines for adapting apps to [support different screen sizes](https://developer.android.com/training/multiscreen/screensizes)**.
 These and other useful links can be found in the [Also See](#alsosee) section at the bottom of this document.

 #### Deviations from TC-Series Devices